 Out-of-State Training Services

-The purchase of any training services or related support services from out-of-state providers requires regional director (RD) approval.
+The purchase of any training services or related support services from out-of-state providers requires VR Manager approval.
 This includes online or correspondence training purchased from providers that are not physically located in Texas.
 For additional information about policies, procedures, and requirements, refer to C-414: College, University, and Technical Training.

-Purchasing an out-of-state training service that is ordinarily regulated in Texas, but is not regulated in the state where the service is provided, requires consultation with state office program specialist and RD approval.
+Purchasing an out-of-state training service that is ordinarily regulated in Texas, but is not regulated in the state where the service is provided, requires consultation with state office program specialist and VR Manager approval.
 Note: This includes out-of-state proprietary and vocational training.
 For specific information about licensing requirements, refer to C-415: Training from Proprietary or Certified Schools and C-418: Training by Paid Instructor.

-In addition to this, payment of out-of-state tuition rates at training institutions in the state of Texas (when the customer does not meet the school’s residency requirements) also requires RD approval.
-For additional information about payment rates for out of state training, refer to C-414-17: Tuition and Fees.

 Out-of-State MAPS Services

 Out-of-state MAPS services must also be purchased from providers who are properly credentialed.
-To ensure that a provider is properly credentialed, consult with the state office program specialist for .
+To ensure that a provider is properly credentialed, consult with the state office program specialist for MAPS provider services.

-RD approval is required to purchase MAPS services from an out-of-state provider.
-On behalf of an individual customer, an RD may proactively approve multiple SAs to the same out-of-state provider when that entity is the customer's primary care physician or treating surgeon.
+Consultation with the state office program specialist for MAPS provider services is required to purchase MAPS services from an out-of-state provider.

 Records from Out-of-State Providers